surrajj20/Notes-App/README.md

 # Notes-keeping-web-App </br>
-Method to run the web-App is in image...
+Method to run the web-App is in image.

 <hr>
 <p>